Understanding Skill Execution Details

 - Complete Step 1: Skill details

-- In Step 2: Execution scope, select where the skill can execute
+- In Step 2: Execution details select Execution scope ,where the skill can execute

 - Click Create to save